 The old standard interval for timing belt replacement was every 60,000 miles.
 Even if you don’t drive much, you should replace it every 6 to 8 years because age and dry rot will weaken it just as much as mileage and use.
 Today, new materials are used and sometimes they can go 100,000 miles or more.

-The buttons to the left and/or a table at the end of this article lists the manufacturers' recommended intervals for timing belt replacement on domestic and imported cars and light trucks and lists if yours is a "valve bender" interference fit engine.
+Our interference-fit engine reference guide at the end of this article lists the manufacturers’ recommended intervals for timing belt replacement on domestic and imported cars and light trucks and lists if yours is a “valve bender” interference fit engine.